 If you are a current Stanford student, you may apply to become an aide in the lab for course credit.
 We take applications for each quarter of the academic year.
-Aide's earn 1 unit of course credit for every 3 hours of work in the lab per week (2,3,4 and 5 units are options.)
+Aide's earn 1 unit of course credit for every 3 hours of work in the lab per week (2 or 3 units is usually best for most people).
 As an aide you would assist in running participants for virtual reality experiments, help in the collection and coding of data for these experiments, and assist the Lab Manager with public tours and general lab tasks.

 To apply, please fill out the application form below and send your unofficial transcript to the lab manager, Tobin, at email@example.com.

 The virtual worlds used here at VHIL have all been programmed by teams of Stanford undergraduate programmers.
 Each year, VHIL chooses about 10 undergraduate students to join our programming team for the full academic year.
 The time commitment is roughly equivalent to a 3-unit course (approximately 10 hours per week); however, these students receive quarterly stipends instead of course credit.

 We seek talented students with programming or 3d modeling experience.
 All of our worlds are programmed using Python.
 Having a background in python is a plus, but not required if you have strong programming skills in other languages.